-Product Grade Programming Cycles Program Retention (biased/unbiased) Maximum Storage Temperature T STG (°C) Maximum Operating Junction Temperature T J (°C)
+Product Grade Programming Cycles Program Retention (Biased/Unbiased) Maximum Storage Temperature T STG (°C) Maximum Operating Junction Temperature T J (°C)

 Commercial 500 20 years 110 110

 Industrial 500 20 years 110 110

-- 1. This is a stress rating only; functional operation at any condition other than those indicated is not implied. - 2.
-These limits apply for program/data retention only.
-Refer to Table 3-1 and Table 3-2 for device operating conditions and absolute limits.
+1. This is a stress rating only, functional operation at any other condition other than those indicates is not implied.

+2. These limits apply for program/data retention only.
+Refer to tables 3-1 and 3-2 for device operating conditions and absolute limits.